rnkn/portfolio/_pages/about.md

 The Queensland New Filmmakers Awards nominated his work in 2009 and 2010.

-Also a screenwriter, he has written two feature spec screenplays and created his own [screenwriting software] for the [Fountain] markup language.

 In 2013 he obtained his Bachelor’s degree in Philosophy from the University of Queensland.